ROBERT SIEGEL, HOST:

 LAURA CUTILLETTA: They're very tough laws.
 It would make for the most comprehensive regulation in the country if you looked at ammo and firearms together.
 And we really applaud Governor Cuomo for taking leadership on this.

 ROSE: When he introduced the bill last night, Governor Cuomo said he would be proud if New York was the first state to pass new gun control measures in the wake of Newtown.
 But even some of the governor's allies could be heard to wonder if more public discussion might have led to a better law.
 Joel Rose, NPR News, New York.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.